Joohansson/nanolinks/index.md

 * [Coinall](https://www.coinall.com/market?product=nano_btc)

 #### Quick Crypto Swap/Buy
 ##### Simple way but normally a bit worse exchange rate than a large exchange and often includes fees.
 Use with common sense and caution.
-None of these sites has been vetted by NanoLinks.
+None of these sites have been vetted by NanoLinks.

 * [Coingate](https://coingate.com/buy/nano)
 * [N.Exchange](https://n.exchange/)